WebKit/Speedometer/resources/tentative/complex-static-html/README.md

 This workloads embeds the todoMVC benchmark is an html page with the following characteristics.

 * The page is a big static DOM with around 4000 elements.
-Every element not belonginf to the todoMVC benchmark is marked with a class `ui`.
+Every element not belonging to the todoMVC benchmark is marked with a class `ui`.
 * The page is styled using the @spectrum-css adobe library, which relies on css variables for uniform styling.
 * The @spectrum-css rules of the page is post processed using postcss and purgecss.
 * The page includes other 400 complex color css rules using different kinds of css selectors and combinators.